 The following questions should be used in chapter and small-group discussions on the subcategory of the Pursuit of Excellence Program listed below.
-Use either the Standards and Criteria for Excellence or the Evaluation Guidelines as a reference in answering the questions that follow.
+Use the Evaluation Guidelines as a reference in answering the questions that follow.

 Please read and discuss each of the questions as a group.
 Record your responses, on paper or in a copy of the Chapter Self-Assessment Booklet, and be prepared to discuss them with the chapter.